C. University Policies

 As part of the investigation process, the accused individual will receive a copy of the complaint and allowed a reasonable time to respond in writing.
 The complainant and accused individual may present documents or information believed to be relevant to the complaint.
 Any persons who may have relevant information will be interviewed and such interviews will be appropriately documented.
 The investigation will be conducted as soon as possible and, upon completion of the investigation, a written report will be issued.
 The report shall include: a recommendation of whether a violation of the policy occurred, an analysis of the facts discovered during the investigation, any relevant evidence, and recommended disciplinary action if a violation of the policy occurred.
 The report will be sent to the appropriate vice president who has authority over the respondent, and a copy will be provided to the complainant and the respondent.
 Title IX complaints for student on student sexual harassment will be provided to the Dean of Students for disposition.

 The complainant and respondent have seven (7) working days from the date of the report to submit comments regarding the report to the appropriate vice president.
 Complaints against a student may be protected by the Family Education Rights and Privacy Act (FERPA) restrictions and copies of the written complaint may not be provided.
-Within ten (10) working days of receiving any comments submitted by the complainant or respondent, the appropriate vice president who has authority over the respondent may: (1) request further investigation into the complaint; (2) dismiss the complaint if the results of the completed investigation are inconclusive or there is insufficient reasonable credible evidence to support the allegation(s); or (3) find that the policy was violated.
+Within ten (10) working days of receiving any comments submitted by the complainant or respondent, the appropriate vice president who has authority over the respondent may: (1) notify both the complainant and respondent that a review is in progress; (2) request further investigation into the complaint; (3) dismiss the complaint if the results of the completed investigation are inconclusive or there is insufficient reasonable credible evidence to support the allegation(s); or (4) find that the policy was violated.

 A decision that the policy was violated shall be made into the record provided by the investigator and any comments submitted by the complainant or respondent.
 If the appropriate vice president who has authority over the respondent determines a violation of policy, he or she will take appropriate disciplinary action based upon the severity of the conduct or delegate such authority and action to the subordinate supervisor, if appropriate.
 Disciplinary actions can include, but are not limited to, written reprimands, the imposition of conditions, reassignment, suspension, and dismissal.